NoahY/q2a-shortcode/README.rst

 --------
 Features
 --------
-- replace any text with customizable replacements
+- replace any text with any other text
+- option to replace within HTML tags or exclude them from replace
+- regular expression matching (see `Regular Expressions`_ below)

 ------------
 Installation